madushag/MyFarm/README.md

 The full CI/CD workflow can be seen at: https://github.com/madushag/MyFarm/actions/runs/1500976876/workflow

-Every time that a change is pushed to github, the CI/CD workflow is triggered.
-The first thing that the CI portion of the workflow does is run the tests.
+Every time changes for a branch is pushed to github, the CI/CD workflow is triggered.
+For all non-main branch pushes the CI portion of the workflow runs all tests.

 If any of the tests fail, the workflow aborts.
 URL to a failed test sample: https://github.com/madushag/MyFarm/actions/runs/1500920552